In this section

 Using nonhosts is uncommon but effective.
 For example, Douglas-fir can be planted in low areas or where water drains from a true fir Christmas tree plantation.
 The Douglas-fir does not become infected with Phytophthora as the true fir would.
 The species of Phytophthora and its host range dictate the kind of plants that can be replanted on a site from which a diseased individual has been removed.

 Chemicals are used to help supplement all the other management techniques.
 Chemicals are used to eradicate Phytophthora from production equipment, water, and soil.
-Other chemicals are used to protect plant tissues from infection or to inhibit further growth of the fungus in plant tissues.
+Other chemicals are used to protect plant tissues from infection or to inhibit further growth of these organisms in plant tissues.

 Starting with clean tools and production areas will help prevent many diseases.
 Several kinds of disinfectants are used to treat greenhouse benches, pots, tools, and equipment used for planting and harvesting.
 Not only will they kill Phytophthora but many other disease-causing organisms.
 Although they are useful as disinfectants, these products have a very short residual time and will not be effective as long term fungicides or bactericides.
 These materials include products with peroxide, quaternary ammonium, and/or sodium hypochlorite (bleach) bases.
 Some, such as dilute bleach solutions, are highly corrosive to metal tools or surfaces.
 To get the best value from these products, soil or plant debris must be cleaned from objects and surfaces.
 Increasing contact time with the disinfectant will also improve the products’ efficacy.
 Since they are quickly tied up by organic matter do not use on soil or gravel.